Module Catalogue 2025/26

 Teaching Rationale And Relationship

-Learning outcomes are achieved by a combination of lectures, workshops, and self-directed learning (SDL) parts.
-In the lectures, the students are introduced to the fundamentals of wired and wireless communications networks and security.
-The workshops provide a hands-on experience, allowing students to actively develop and implement encryption algorithms to enhance privacy and security, while in the SDL part of the module, the students are directed to study and investigate current and future trends and development in encryption techniques and communications network systems.
-In this part of the module the students will practice “life-long” learning, through covering new material and familiarising themselves with selected topics which are being developed in the research community.
+Learning outcomes are achieved by a combination of lectures, Tutorials, and self-directed learning (SDL).
+In the lectures, the students are introduced to the fundamentals of communications networks and security.
+The tutorials allow students to critically evaluate different network protocols and encryption algorithms, while in the SDL part of the module, the students are directed to study and investigate current and future trends and developments in encryption techniques and communications network systems, aimed at 'life-long' learning.
 This will equip them with the necessary skills and time management required in self-study that will be needed in their future careers.

 Reading Lists